 Chicken Stroganoff is my lightened up version of stroganoff.
-Stroganoff is a favorite quick comfort food, and a very delicious old classic with variations of it popular around the world.
+Stroganoff is a favourite quick comfort food and a very delicious old classic with variations of it popular around the world.
 I made this chicken stroganoff on a cool and blustery day when we were craving some noodles and some creamy-ness.
-I always love a good one pan dinner, especially when it involves noodles.
+I always love a good one-pan dinner, especially when it involves noodles.

 Stroganoff is Versatile